GenomicMedLab/cool-seq-tool/docs/source/usage.rst

 * :ref:`Data mappers <mappers_modules_api_index>`, for functions that incorporate multiple sources/handlers to produce output

-A core :py:class:`CoolSeqTool <cool_seq_tool.app.CoolSeqTool>` class encapsulates all of their functions and can be used for easy initialization:
+The core :py:class:`CoolSeqTool <cool_seq_tool.app.CoolSeqTool>` class encapsulates all of their functions and can be used for easy initialization:

 .. code-block:: pycon